-- The students can pursue independent courses only under the guidance of the faculty member of the institute with mutual agreement between the respective student and the faculty member - The members of faculty available for offering independent courses and the maximum number of students they can accommodate under them would specified from time-to-time by the Head - Management (in consultation with the Director / COE if necessary) - Students can have a choice on selecting the member of faculty and each faculty would admit students to a limit of maximum number of students they can accommodate under them based on first come first served basis or selection of students purely at the discretion of faculty, based on match of their expertise and students' interest from the list of students who had opted to do the independent course under them. - Evaluation of the independent courses for each student would be done by a three member committee constituted by the Head Management having the faculty member who has offered the said course(s) for that particular student as a mandatory committee member - The scheme of evaluation for each student for independent courses would be finalized by the Head Management based on the recommendations from the faculty member who had offered the course and the Controller of Examinations.
+- The students can pursue independent courses only under the guidance of the faculty member of the institute with mutual agreement between the respective student and the faculty member - The members of faculty available for offering independent courses and the maximum number of students they can accommodate under them would

+- Students can have a choice on selecting the member of faculty and each faculty would admit students to a limit of maximum number of students they can accommodate under them based on first come first served basis or selection of students purely at the discretion of faculty, based on match of their expertise and students' interest from the list of students who had opted to do the independent course under them. - Evaluation of the independent courses for each student would be done by a three member committee constituted by the Head Management having the faculty member who has offered the said course(s) for that particular student as a mandatory committee member - The scheme of evaluation for each student for independent courses would be finalized by the Head Management based on the recommendations from the faculty member who had offered the course and the Controller of Examinations.